 The Company's key management personnel have authority and responsibility for planning, directing and controlling the activities of the Company and includes the Directors, CEO, CFO, and VP Operations & New Projects.
 Compensation in respect of services provided by key management consists of consulting and management fees paid to companies controlled by the CEO and VP Operations & New Projects and by the issue of options.
-The compensation for key management personnel paid as management were for the years ended July 31, 2021 and 2020 as follows:
+The compensation for key management personnel paid as management were for the three and six months ended October 31, 2021 and 2020 as follows: